lmas/lmas.github.io/src/blog/2022/boids/index.md

 Happy with the results from a week of optimisations,
 I decided to instead focus on cleaning up the code and replace my shitty programmer art with something fancy.

-I found a couple of pretty photographs of Koi and Clown fish on [Unsplash], that I could use as reference.
+I found a couple of pretty photographs of Koi and Clown fish on [Unsplash] that I could use as reference.
 Then I decided to do vector tracing in Inkscape, which has a great tool for automatic tracing of images, so I would get SVG art that can be exported to any other image format with high quality.